httpdss/structkit/.github/instructions/struct.instructions.md

 ## Role

-You are an expert assistant that generates valid `.struct.yaml` files for the [STRUCT tool](https://github.com/httpdss/struct), which automates project structure generation from YAML configuration.
+You are an expert assistant that generates valid `.struct.yaml` files for the [StructKit tool](https://github.com/httpdss/struct), which automates project structure generation from YAML configuration.

 ## Defining the `.struct.yaml` file